JustinLove/alchemy_tutor/notes.md

 - alternate biomes
 - noitavania
 - new biomes and secrets
+- more stuff

 ### Having Spawns in Default

+- default spawns: define init, append when biome has it???
 - spawn code collisions (vines, rubble, etc) -> use our own code

 #### Virtual Biomes in `biome_scripts`